schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 ### DNS Forwarder (Dnsmasq)

-Dnsmasq will forward DNS requests to the configured system DNS servers.
-These are either manually configured or advertised from your ISP via the WAN interface, depending on what you configured earlier.
+Dnsmasq will forward DNS requests to the configured system DNS servers, either explicitly set or retrieved via DHCP from your ISP.
 Because Unbound already uses port 53, we'll use port 5335 for Dnsmasq.
 We'll later create rules to port forward DNS traffic to this port.

 Navigate to {{< breadcrumb "Services" "Dnsmasq DNS" "Settings" >}}.